Best Guide to Getting Connected with MyRepublic

 When it comes to connecting to the internet, speed matters.
 Whatever experience you get from being online primarily depends on how fast your Broadband connection is.
 With this in mind, MyRepublic knows exactly how to stand out from the rest of the providers and that is to deliver broadband of great speed.
 Customer experience is the telco’s Number 1 priority, which is why they offer the NBN 50 and NBN 100 speed tiers at reasonable monthly plan fees.

 MyRepublic has also tuned their network to maximise the performance of popular streaming video services.
-This means you don’t have to deal with the dreaded buffering messages or loss of picture quality.
+This means you don’t have to deal with the dreaded buffering or loss of picture quality.
 Also, if you’re into playing video games online, they can go even further with a connection optimised for low latency and optimised routing to game servers.
-No excuses, no fuss — just an amazing gaming and streamingexperience.
+No excuses, no fuss — just an amazing gaming and streaming experience.
 Speaking of gaming, this is also one factor where MyRepublic stands out.
 With the launch of their Gamer Pro plans, dedicated gamers can choose the best deal that they can fully take advantage of.
 With Gamer Pro, the telco’s network is substantially optimised to meet your gaming needs.
-Plus you get $200 discount off the PlayStation®4 500GB Fortnite Bundle.

 Does MyRepublic offer NBN plans?

 As the NBN rollout continues to expand, it’s only a matter of time before it becomes the ultimate broadband essential.
 Hence, it’s only apt that MyRepublic offers NBN plans to the Australian market as well.
-Currently, the telco offers two unlimited NBN plans with their speed tier as the difference.
-The Unlimited Essential uses NBN 50 while the Unlimited Premium uses NBN 100.
-Both plans include the option of home phone with unlimited local and national calls.
+Currently, the telco offers two unlimited NBN plans with their contract type as the difference.
+Unlimited Premium can be had month-to-month or on a 12-month contract.
+Both plans include the option of a home phone with pay as you go calls.

 How much does MyRepublic cost?